kellyav/machinelearningfinal/guide_to_post.md

 *See: https://github.com/kellyav/isat_2020/blob/master/git_upload_guide.md for my Commandline How-to guide.*

-On GitHub, navigate to the main page of the repository.
+Start by navigating to the main page of the repository on GitHub.

 ## To update changes to our R markdown file:
 *note that you can edit the code directly on Githubs website